Back

 What You're Preparing For: the CELPIP-General Test

 A plan only works if it matches the test.
-To prepare well for the CELPIP-General test, start with what it actually asks of you.
+To prepare for the CELPIP-General test well, start with what it actually asks of you.

 CELPIP-General tests four skills in one computer-delivered sitting that runs about three hours start to finish.
 You type your writing and speak into a headset.
 No separate test day per skill.
 All of it in one go.